artpixls/artpixls.github.io/Customformats.md

-# Adding Support for Custom (non-raw) Image Formats
+# Adding Support for Custom Image Formats

-Since version 1.6, ART provides the ability to add reading and writing support for additional (non-raw) image formats via a simple plugin mechanism.
+Since version 1.6, ART provides the ability to add reading and writing support for additional image formats via a simple plugin mechanism.

-Similarly to [User Commands](Usercommands), the mechanism is based on interacting with external programs defined using configuration files, where an external handler is a program that converts to/from files in one of the supported formats (tiff, png or jpeg).
+Similarly to [User Commands](Usercommands), the mechanism is based on interacting with external programs defined using configuration files, where an external handler is a program that converts to/from files in one of the supported formats.

+Until version 1.25.8, only non-raw image formats could be added.
+Starting from version 1.25.9, it is now possible to add also support for external raw decoders.

 ## How to define custom image handlers

-Image handlers are simple text files in the same syntax used by the `arp` sidecar files (but with `.txt` extension), placed in the `imageio` subdirectory directory of ART config folder (typically `$HOME/.config/ART` on Linux and `%LOCALAPPDATA%\ART` on Windows), that must comply with the following specifications:
+Image handlers are simple text files in the same syntax used by the `arp` sidecar files (but with `.txt` extension), placed in the `imageio` subdirectory directory of ART config folder (typically `$HOME/.config/ART` on Linux and `%LOCALAPPDATA%\ART` on Windows), that must comply with the specifications below.

+### Non-raw formats

 - They must contain a single group of options, called `[ART ImageIO]`